tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **SEA DPC Tour 3** - 1st 🥇
 * **PGL Arlington Major** - 7-8th

-BOOM showed up on everyone's radar pretty early in the season when they won the non-DPC GAMERS GALAXY: Dubai tournament in March.
+BOOM showed up on everyone's radar pretty early on in the season when they won the non-DPC *GAMERS GALAXY: Dubai* tournament in March.
 They quietly eliminated Secret, Spirit, Nigma in playoffs and beat Tundra in grand finals.
 Perhaps they peaked a bit too soon, though, as their major performances were decidedly less impressive.
 Granted, skem literally showed up in Stockholm 3 hours before BOOM's group stage matches started due to visa complications, so maybe that event gets a pass.

 **What would success look like?** Southeast Asian teams have been *struggling* when it comes to TI.
 No team from the region has broken top 6 since TI6's Fnatic.
 That being said, this is the first ever International in SEA.